Cliefspring/andrew_confidence_intervals/README.txt

-This library allows to calculate confidence intervals.
+This library for the calculation of confidence intervals which is "pip-installable": pip install andrew-confidence-intervals Link to the PyPI: https://pypi.org/project/andrew-confidence-intervals/